-5.5 As well as the form and structure, any remaining features of historic interest internal or external - should be noted.
-Details such as, for example, wall finishes, floor surfaces, wear patterns, commemorative plaques, graffiti, carpenters' and masons' marks, animal stalls with racks and mangers, fittings, original joinery or traces of machinery and industrial/craft processes will all contribute important information to the understanding of the building's significance.
+- 5.4 If the scheme involves more than one building, the points above apply to both the individual buildings and the whole group. - 5.5 As well as the form and structure, any remaining features of historic interest internal or external should be noted.
+Details such as, for example, wall finishes, floor surfaces, wear patterns, commemorative plaques, graffiti, apotropaic marks, carpenters' and masons' marks, animal stalls with racks and mangers, fittings, original joinery or traces of machinery and industrial/craft processes will all contribute important information to the understanding of the building's significance.

-This former school is now a domestic dwelling, but retains its institutional character (© PDNPA)
+This former school is now a domestic dw elling, but retains its institutional character. (© PDNPA)

 5.6 Links to detailed guidance on the process of assessing significance are given in Section 8.
-If the proposal affects an agricultural building, our Farmsteads Assessment Framework and Farmsteads Character Assessment provide additional support and guidance for applicants.
+If the proposal affects an agricultural building, the PDNPA Farmsteads Assessment Framework and Farmsteads Character Statement provide additional support and guidance for applicants.
 Other types of assessment are likely to be necessary, such as for protected wildlife (fauna and flora), flood risk and structural integrity (see Section 6).